GatorSethBarber/SoftwareEngineeringGroup24/APIDocumentation.md

 Note: First name is optional.
 This also may be changed to use query instead

+If a user with the given username or email already exists, a status code of 400 (bad request) is returned.
+Otherwise, a response containing the user's information is returned with a status code of 201 (created)

 ## User Information Access

 URL: /user/get/{username}/{password}